Bringing a Claim to the Petty Debts Court

 Your Defendant can be a person, a person with a trading name or a limited company.

 You may wish to contact the Jersey Financial Services Commission on +44 (0) 1534 822000 or go to Jersey Financial Services Commission for help to identify your Defendant.
-If your Defendant does not reside in Jersey, different rules apply and you should call the Greffier for advice.
+If your Defendant does not reside in Jersey, different rules apply, and you should call the Greffier for advice.

 Sending a claim letter to your Defendant

 Before you bring a claim to Court, you must post a claim letter to your Defendant.
-Your claim letter will advise them that you will bring a claim to the Petty Debts Court if they fail to pay the money claimed within 7 days (for a claim up to £10,000) or within 14 days (for a claim above £10,000).
+Your claim letter will advise them that you will bring a claim to the Petty Debts Court if they fail to pay the sum claimed within 7 days (for a claim up to £10,000) or within 14 days (for a claim above £10,000).

 This letter must contain:

-your full name and address
+- your full name and address

-the correct full name and address for your Defendant
+- the correct full name and address for your Defendant

-a clear description of your claim
+- a clear description of your claim

-the amount of money you are claiming
+- the amount of money you are claiming

-an invitation to resolve the dispute without having to go to Court
+- an invitation to resolve the dispute without having to go to Court

 What will it cost?